Top destinations for people who hate Christmas

 Finland: solitude within nature

 The archetypical Northern Hemisphere winter can be found in Finland, where snow-covered landscapes reach out to the horizon and reindeer graze among the holly brambles.
-Rural regions such as Lapland and Lakeland are stunning under the glistening snowfall that’s commonplace in December, and log cabins rentals are a popular choice for visitors.
+Rural regions such as Lapland and Lakeland are stunning under the glistening snowfall that’s commonplace in December, and log cabin rentals are a popular choice for visitors.

 The cabins are typically Finnish holiday homes that have been transformed into glorious self-catering chalet-style havens for those seeking a little solace within the forest-covered landscape.
 These carefully designed homes offer a mindful retreat away from the crowds.
 Basics such as linen and blankets are provided, but do bring your own creature comforts, not forgetting a Kindle and a pair of walking boots.